sawaks/SCA_exam/README.md

 ## Requirements

-Complete the `Category` Page (To get to it, click on one of the categories card on the Home Page).
+Complete the `Category` Page (To get there, click on one of the categories on the Home Page).

 - The layout should be responsive and match the mocks (4 columns on desktop, 3 on tablet, 2 on mobile).
 - The page should visually match the mocks as closely as possible.